 - Commentary additional to that in IAS 28 has been included in IPSAS 7 to clarify the applicability of the standards to accounting by public sector entities. - IPSAS 7 applies to all investments in associates where the investor holds an ownership interest in the associate in the form of a shareholding or other formal equity structure.
 IAS 28 does not contain similar ownership interest requirements.
 However, it is unlikely that equity accounting could be applied unless the associate had a formal or other reliably measurable equity structure. - IPSAS 7 uses different terminology, in certain instances, from IAS 28.
-The most significant examples are the use of the terms "statement of financial performance," and "net assets/equity" in IPSAS 7.
-The equivalent terms in IAS 28 are "income statement," and "equity." - IPSAS 7 does not use the term "income," which in IAS 28 has a broader meaning than the term "revenue."
+The most significant examples are the use of the terms statement of financial performance, statement of financial position and net assets/equity in IPSAS 7.
+The equivalent terms in IAS 28 are income statement, balance sheet and equity. - IPSAS 7 does not use the term income, which in IAS 28 has a broader meaning than the term revenue. - IPSAS 7 contains a different set of definitions of technical terms from IAS 28 (paragraph 7).